 TRUE: When people hear “bamboo,” they typically think of a rougher, thick tree material.
 However, bamboo is one of the best temperature regulating materials for your bed.
 The fabric itself is breathable, so air can flow throughout the night, creating better ventilation.
 Even better?
 The bamboo is extra soft.
 Plus, bamboo is moisture-wicking, keeping you dry throughout the night and comfortable.

-Learn more about LUXOME’S Premium Bamboo Sheets.
+Learn more about LUXOME’S Luxury Sheet Sets.

 #2: Foam makes you sleep hotter.